Factbox - Main opposition candidates in Ecuador's presidential race

 ALVARO NOBOA

-A banana magnate well known throughout the country, Noboa is running for president for a fifth time.
-Polls show him with the support of 2 percent of voters.
+A wealthy banana magnate well-known throughout the country, Noboa is running for president for a fifth time.
+Polls show him winning the support of 2 percent of voters.

 Noboa has campaigned on a platform of higher education spending and support for the private sector.
 He has come under fire for his eccentric campaign style, which has included offers to raffle off houses and company jobs to supporters, as well as handing out gifts such as food, mattresses and a motorcycle.
 He chose his wife, Annabella Azin, as his running mate.

-(Reporting by Eduardo Garcia; Editing by Daniel Wallis, Kieran Murray and Bill Trott; Desking by Christopher Wilson)
+(Reporting by Eduardo Garcia; Editing by Daniel Wallis and Kieran Murray.
+Desking by Christopher Wilson)